garyesmith/nextjs-blog/README.md

 ### Tanstack Query (React-Query)

-The [Tanstack Query](https://tanstack.com/query/v4/docs/overview) (formerly *React-Query*) library is used to fetch data from an external API endpoint located at https://express-api-for-vercel.vercel.app/posts
+The [Tanstack Query](https://tanstack.com/query/v4/docs/overview) (formerly *React-Query*) library is used to fetch data from an external API endpoint located at https://express-api-for-vercel.vercel.app/posts (code for that sample API can be found in [this repository](https://github.com/garyesmith/express-api-for-vercel).)

 Tanstack is integrated with Next.js using the method detailed in their [GitHub CodeSandbox](https://codesandbox.io/s/github/tanstack/query/tree/main/examples/react/nextjs?from-embed=&file=/pages/_app.js).